How decisions are made

 - advancing the research careers of early-career researchers and women

-- responsible science
+- promoting responsible conduct of science

 - considering principles related to IPRs

-- promoting gender equality and nondiscrimination in research
+- promoting gender equality and nondiscrimination

 - implementing and advancing open science